AdvaniaSE/PowerShellFundamentals/06.  Input & Output/Lab.md

 - Run a non working command "ThisCommandIsNotFound".
     - Explore the error message
     - Change ErrorActionPreference to "SilentlyContinue" and try again.
+    - Restore the ErrorActionPreference to its default setting
 - Try using both Write-Host and Write-Output and saving the results to a variable.
 What is the difference?
 Why does it happen?